Search

 • Example 1: layout="withSide" accepts sideW / mainW

-• Example 2: atomic="spacer" accepts w / h as space tokens
+• Example 2: atomic="spacer" accepts w / h as spacing tokens

 Trait Props